micapaya/stairsAnimJs/readme.md

 To play the animation, use the function:

-stairsAnimJs(animationSteps, targetNode, isReverse);
+*stairsAnimJs(animationSteps, targetNode, isReverse)**

-animationSteps (Array): An array of animation step objects.
+* animationSteps (Array): An array of animation step objects.

-targetNode (DOM Node): The DOM node to which the animations will be applied.
+* targetNode (DOM Node): The DOM node to which the animations will be applied.

-isReverse (Boolean): If false, the animations will play in the order they appear in the array.
+*isReverse (Boolean): If false, the animations will play in the order they appear in the array.
 If true, they will play in reverse order.

 ```javascript